jcstroud/radialx/docs/index.rst

 The goodness of fit between patterns is measured if a reference pattern is specified by the ``scaled_to`` setting.
-The metric for goodness of fit is called :math:`R_{o}^{2}`, which is calculated using the following equation:
+The metric for goodness of fit is called :math:`R_{o}^{2}`, which is calculated using Equation :eq:`Ro_squared`.

 .. math::
      :label: Ro_squared